Ringobot/ringo/src/Ringo.Bot.Net/README.md

 1. `queue 0600 Dan's breakfast show` - queues playlist to play at 6am
 1. ⭐ Mobile friendly magic number page: https://blog.teamtreehouse.com/create-an-absolute-basic-mobile-css-responsive-navigation-menu.
    Click to copy.
 Redirect back to app via slack:XXXX URI?
-1. Should there only be one station per channel?
+1. ⭐ Should there only be one station per channel?
 What if two users want to play different lists in the same channel at the same time? 🤔
 1. Listener should `listen` instead of `join` ?
-1. Check for shuffle flag
+1. DM user if Ringo turns shuffle / repeat off.
 1. 🐞 Two spaces between `@ringo` and `play`
 1. 🐞 sync when no station = error